aws-samples/route53-hostedzone-migrator/README.md

 # Amazon Route 53 Hosted Zone Migrator

-This script will help you to automate the migration of an AWS Route 53 hosted zone from an AWS account to another one.
+This solution will help you to automate the migration of an AWS Route 53 hosted zone from an AWS account to another one.
 It will follow all the needed steps published in the [official AWS Route 53 documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-migrating.html) regarding the migration of a hosted zone.

 ## Prerequisites